Snehashish7/Multiple-Disease-Prediction/README.md

 Input your medical information and click "Predict."
 View the results and visualizations.
 We hope this system helps you to stay healthy and informed.

+or, use this link(https://multiple-disease-prediction-ml.streamlit.app/) to visit our app.